Facts about the animal kingdom

 Congo Lion

-Also known as the central African lion, the Congo lion (Panthera leo azandica), is a lion subspecies distributed along the plains of the African continent.
+Also known as the central African lion, the Congo lion (Panthera leo azandica) is a lion subspecies distributed along the plains of the African continent.
 It is found especially in Uganda and the Republic of the Congo.

 This lion subspecies can weigh between 150 and 190 kilos.
 Male Congo lions are recognizable by their dark characteristic mane, less leafy than other lion varieties.
 Its fur color can range between sand and dark brown.
+This coloration provides excellent camouflage in the dappled sunlight of the jungle habitats they often inhabit.
+Furthermore, the social structure of the Congo lion prides often involves complex interactions that strengthen group cohesion and support cooperative hunting strategies.

 Transvaal lion